 Instructions

-- Heat cream cheese, butter, and milk in a saucepan on low heat until completely smooth.
-Remove it from the heat
+- Place the cream cheese, butter, and milk in a saucepan over low heat, stirring until completely smooth, then remove from heat.

 Notes

-- The baking part is absolutely critical when making Jiggly cheesecake.
-The most common reason for the cheesecake top to crack is a too high oven temperature
+- The baking part is absolutely critical when making Japanese cheesecake.
+The most common reason for the cheesecake top to crack is a too-high oven temperature - cheesecake rising too quickly.

 Indra